USA / USD

 Plan: Planning requires the establishment of objectives, determination of resources, and risk management.
 Important input factors are the context of the organization, customer requirements, and needs of other relevant interested parties.

 Do: During this phase you need to implement what was planned.
-This includes the heart of your business: the production and/or provision of services.
+This is includes the heart of your business: the production and/or provision of services.

 Check: The next part in the PDCA Cycle is to monitor and/or measure key processes and their output against targets and analyze the results.